tonygallen/fourier-optics/docs/source/index.rst

-.. dhsr documentation master file, created by sphinx-quickstart on Wed Aug 10 17:42:03 2022.
+.. fourier-optics documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.